vickyzhoujy/w22/_lab/lab05.md

 The files in your directory this week use separate compilation, that is each program is not necessarily taking all of its code from a single `.cpp` source file.

-In Lecture, we will introduce the idea of separate compilation, where your C++ program may be divided among multiple source files.
+In lecture, we will introduce the idea of separate compilation, where your C++ program may be divided among multiple source files.
 The following web page explains more about separate compilation, dividing your program up among multiple C++ and .h files, and using a Makefile.
 I strongly encourage you to read over it briefly before you proceed with the lab:
 [Separate Compilation and Makefiles](https://ucsb-cs16.github.io/topics/makefile/)

 ## Step 5: Writing isOdd(), isEven() and isPrime()